 But both the Latin and Germanic words might be from a substrate language [Boutkan].
 Irish panna probably is from English, and Lithuanian panė is from German.

-Used of pan-shaped parts of mechanical apparatus from c.
-1590; hence flash in the pan, a figurative use from early firearms, where a pan held the priming (and the gunpowder might "flash," but no shot ensue).
-To go out of the (frying) pan into the fire is first found in Spenser (1596).
+The word has been used of any hollow thing shaped somewhat like a pan; the sense of "head, top of the head" is by c.
+1300.
+It was used of pan-shaped parts of mechanical apparatus from c.
+1590; hence flash in the pan (see flash (n.1)), a figurative use from early firearms, where a pan held the priming (and the gunpowder might "flash," but no shot ensue).
+To go out of the (frying) pan into the fire "escape one evil only to fall into a worse" is in Spenser (1596).